jnayak1/ember-peer-review-ethereum/README.md

 # ember-peer-review-ethereum

-This is a prototype of a peer-review ethereum dapp (decentralized application).
+This is a prototype for a peer-review [Ethereum](https://www.ethereum.org/) dapp (decentralized application).
+The goal of this prototype is to show how the peer-review process can be completely decentralized.

+Work in progress!

 ## Prerequisites